amet/service.autosubs/README.md

 service.autosubs
 ===============

-###What is AutoSubs?
-Auto run XBMC Subtitles if no subs are found for a Movie/TV Show
+Auto run XBMC Subtitles if no subs are found for a Movie/TV Show.<br>

-###Installation
 Exclude media paths that include certain words that could trigger the script in addon settings.

-Note:
+Note:<br>
-Some additional configuration settings that can be done in XBMC Subtitles to reduce end-user actions are:
+Some additional configuration settings that can be done in XBMC Subtitles to reduce end-user actions are:<br>
 Enable the following in Advanced Options for XBMC Subtitles.
 - Search next available service if no results are found
 - Auto download first " sync" subtitle

-###Thanks
-- Icon credits goes to zNET Computer Solutions http://www.znetcs.pl
-- ezechiel1917@script.trakt for better way of handling exlusions